LLN vs CLT: Why Averages Stabilize Before They Become Normal

 |---|---|---|

-| What it says | The sample mean converges to \(\mu\) | The distribution of sample means is approximately normal |
+| What it says | Sample mean converges to the true mean | Distribution of the (scaled) sample mean is approximately normal |

 | Requires | Finite mean | Finite variance |